basharbme/ARKit-Unity3D/README.md

 macOS Sierra 10.12.4 or later.

-[Xcode 9](https://developer.apple.com/xcode/)Beta 5 or later, with iOS SDK that includes ARKit Framework.
+[Xcode 9](https://developer.apple.com/xcode/) Beta 5 or later, with iOS SDK that includes ARKit Framework.

 iOS device(A9 or later processor)that supports [ARKit](https://developer.apple.com/arkit/) (iPhone 6S or later, iPad (2017) or later.